Showing posts with label intentionality. Show all posts

 Nota

-The dual structure of theological discourse mirrors the Incarnation itself.
-Just as the Word assumes human nature without destroying it, so divine meaning assumes human intention without abolishing freedom.
+The dual structure of theological discourse mirrors the Incarnation.
+As the Word assumes human nature without abolishing it, so divine meaning assumes human intention without coercion.

 Determinatio

-3. The truth of theology lies not merely in the correctness of propositions but in the sanctity of their direction—their being spoken toward God.
+4. The truth of theology lies not only in what is said but in its being said toward God.

 Transitus ad Disputationem XV

-Therefore we proceed to Disputatio XV: De Intentionalitate et Cognitione Divina, wherein we examine how God’s knowledge relates to the being of creatures, whether divine cognition is analogically intentional or utterly simple, and how the human act of understanding participates in that eternal knowing by which all things are comprehended and sustained.
+Accordingly, we proceed to Disputatio XV: De Intentionalitate et Cognitione Divina, where it will be asked how divine knowing relates to creaturely being, and how all finite acts of understanding are grounded in that eternal cognition by which all things are known, willed, and sustained.